malteranalytics/malteranalytics.github.io/_posts/2022-02-22-nba-lineups.md

 ![plot of chunk unnamed-chunk-1](/assets/images/2022-02-22-nba-lineups/image4.png)

 The next two tables display the top 10 and bottom 10 lineups by Net Rating.
 With Luka Doncic on the final year of his rookie contract, the Mavericks have an extremely low salaried lineup as one of the best in the league.
 The Knicks, Trailblazers, and Heat additionally have inexpensive, yet successful lineups.
-Conversely, Sacramento has an above average priced lineup that is struggling in their 51 minutes together, however the rest of the low performing lineups with significant minutes together are also on the lower end of the salary spectrum.
+Conversely, Sacramento has an above average priced lineup that is struggling in their 51 minutes together, but typically the low performing lineups with significant minutes together are also on the lower end of the salary spectrum.

 **Top 10 Highest Net Rating (NETRTG) 5-Player Lineups in 2021-22 Season First Half**